managedcoder/BotFrameworkAccelerators/DialogAccelerator/README.md

 # Dialog Accelerator
-This accelerator shows how to repurpose a dialog template that can be used to create moderate and complex conversational bot dialogs.
-This template is a working roadmap of how to code the most common intereaction (conversation) scenarios:
+This accelerator shows how to use the Dialog Accelerator template to create moderate to complex conversational bot dialogs.
+This template lays out a working roadmap of how to code the most common intereaction (conversation)
+scenarios:
 * Simple prompts
 * Built-in validation
 * Custom validation